 sudo umount mountpoint sudo cryptsetup remove enc_volume sudo losetup -d /dev/loop0

 The improved solution now uses TPM PCRs to attest to the system state prior to retrieving the LUKS encryption pass phrase, but there is now a new problem: updates.
 In this example, applying a firmware update to the system could render the encrypted data inaccessible because PCR0 represents a specific version of the firmware.
 In order to successfully update the system, it would be necessary to re-seal the secret against a predicted set of PCR values.
 But if the update was rolled-back, the old values would no longer work.
 Furthermore, it may be impractical to predict the post-update PCR values prior to actually performing the update—the best approach might be to apply the update on an identical system and see what PCR values would result and pre-authorize both sets of PCR values.
 With TPM, there is a a way to do that called "authorized PCR policy."

-With LUKS, it is always possible to output the LUKS master key used for data encryption on a running system.
-Extending the sealing PCR does not protect the LUKS master key, as the master key is needed at runtime to encrypt/decrypt disk I/O.
+With LUKS, it is always possible to output the LUKS primary key used for data encryption on a running system.
+Extending the sealing PCR does not protect the LUKS primary key, as the primary key is needed at runtime to encrypt/decrypt disk I/O.

 Authorized PCR policy as an authentication mechanism for the TPM sealing object.
 Instead of using a rigid PCR policy tied to raw PCR values we now seal it to a PCR signature.
 The PCR sets are signed by the system designer and verified by the TPM.
 This is achieved in following steps:

 Use the OpenSSL command-line tools to generate an RSA keypair.
 The private key will be stored offline.
 The public key will be distributed with the authorized PCR policy and used as the authorization mechanism for the LUKS encryption pass phrase.